Cinnamomum verum (zeylanicum)

 - Can help in weight loss.

-- Shows anti-microbial and anti-infection activities that hinder the growth of bacteria and fungi.
+- Ayurvedic literature shows that cinnamon has anti-microbial and anti-infection properties that hinder the growth of bacteria and fungi.

 - May relieve headaches and migraine.